FEniCS/dolfinx/doc/source/demos/demo_poisson.py.rst

 Poisson equation
 ================

-This demo is implemented in a single Python file, :download:`demo_poisson.py`, which contains both the variational forms and the solver.

-.. include:: ./common.txt

 Implementation
 --------------

 This description goes through the implementation (in :download:`demo_poisson.py`) of a solver for the above described Poisson equation step-by-step.

 First, the :py:mod:`dolfin` module is imported: ::